rkonovalov/advancedlogger/README.md

 }
 ```

-But sometimes, specifically in high load applications, we schould use next construction
+But sometimes, specifically in high load applications, we should to use next code
 ```java
 public class Example {
     private static final Logger logger = Logger.getLogger(Example.class);